N. Korea rips 'lunatic' Trump as US moves B-52 bombers to Guam

 As Tillerson continues to push for a diplomatic solution, the US military officials is preparing for any conflict scenario by conducting mock missions and training exercises.

-The B-52s and 300 airmen from Barksdale Air Force Base will replace the B-1 bombers currently stationed in Guam and join three B-2 stealth bombers that arrived at Anderson Air Force Base earlier this month.
+The B-52s and 300 airmen from Barksdale Air Force Base will replace the B-1 bombers currently stationed in Guam and join three B-2 stealth bombers that arrived at Andersen Air Force Base earlier this month.

-While the B-1 Lancers are scheduled to return to their home base at Ellsworth AFB, South Dakota at the end of the month, the Air Force said that the three types of US bombers will overlap in Guam for a few days.
+While the B-1 Lancers are scheduled to return to their home base at Ellsworth Air Force Base in South Dakota at the end of the month, the Air Force said that the three types of US bombers will overlap in Guam for a few days.

-The highly versatile, supersonic B-1 is considered the backbone of the US long range bomber fleet and carries the largest conventional payload of any aircraft in the US Air Force.
+The highly versatile, supersonic B-1 is considered the backbone of the US long-range bomber fleet and carries the largest conventional payload of any aircraft in the US Air Force.

 But while it packs a punch, the B-1 remains disarmed of nuclear weapons -- unlike the B-52 and B-2.